II — Object 02 / The Silk

 Waitlist

-Join the waitlist for the public scarf release.
-You'll be first to know when the four colorways open.
+Join the waitlist for the silk release.
+You'll be first to know when the manufacturing update lands and the four colorways open.